thindil/steamsky/bin/doc/MODDING.md

   please look at:
     https://wiki.tcl-lang.org/page/Changing+Widget+Colors
     https://tkdocs.com/tutorial/styles.html (Tcl language version)
+* All paths in configuration file should be relative paths and use Unix convention for setting them.
+For example: *icons/piloticon.svq* will work on Windows and Linux.

 ### Theme configuration options
 * All theme configuration options are standard configuration pairs